-Review answers to frequently asked questions about the Master of Science (MS) and Pathway programs in forensic medicine at Philadelphia College of Osteopathic Medicine.
+Review answers to frequently asked questions about the Master of Science (MS) in Forensic Medicine program at Philadelphia College of Osteopathic Medicine.

 Career paths and, in some cases, volunteer opportunities for graduates of the Master of Science in Forensic Medicine degree program may include the following:

-The Pathway Program is a preparatory course designed for students who are interested entering the Master of Science in Forensic Medicine degree program but whose bachelor’s degrees are in a non-science-related field, e.g. criminal justice, sociology, etc. This 3-credit pass-fail summer course is a basic primer in general biology and human anatomy and physiology.
-Courses for the Pathway Program are offered 100 percent online.
-Upon successful completion of the Pathway Program, the student will enter the Master of Science in Forensic Medicine degree program beginning the fall semester immediately following.
+The Pathway is a preparatory course designed for students who are interested entering the Master of Science in Forensic Medicine degree program but whose bachelor's degrees are in a non-science-related field, e.g. criminal justice, sociology, etc. This 3-credit, pass-fail summer course is a basic primer in general biology and human anatomy and physiology.
+The Pathway course is offered 100 percent online.
+Upon successful completion of the Pathway course, the student will enter the Master of Science in Forensic Medicine degree program beginning the fall semester immediately following.
+The Pathway course does not count toward a student's GPA for the Master's program.
+Please note, PCOM will no longer offer a Pathway program after the Summer 2025 term.

-The Master of Science in Forensic Medicine degree program curriculum may be found in the course catalog.
+View the Master of Science in Forensic Medicine degree program's course curriculum.

 In total, completion of the program takes approximately 24 months.